foureyes/csci-ua.0480-spring2017-008/slides/06/sockets.markdown

 * __ip address__ - number given to a computer / device on a network
 * __port__ - a number given to a communication end point that usually represents some specific service... allowing multiple services to be run on the same device... an analogy from this [guide to network programming](http://beej.us/guide/bgnet/output/html/singlepage/bgnet.html) compares an ip address to a street address of a building, and a port to an apartment number in that building
-* __socket__ - an endpoint to a connection... so there two sockets per connection, but in network programming apis, a socket object is typically the object that mediates communication (reads/writes) to a connected client or server... [this SO article goes deep on sockets vs ports](http://stackoverflow.com/questions/152457/what-is-the-difference-between-a-port-and-a-socket)
+* __socket__ - an endpoint to a connection... so there are two sockets per connection, but in network programming apis, a socket object is typically the object that mediates communication (reads/writes) to a connected client or server... [this SO article goes deep on sockets vs ports](http://stackoverflow.com/questions/152457/what-is-the-difference-between-a-port-and-a-socket)
 * __localhost__ - 127.0.0.1 ... or your _local_ computer... when used as the domain name in `nc`, your browser, etc. ... the connection is made from your computer to a service running on itself

 </section>